ukidiscs2026/discs2026/_pages/about.md

 - Registration and abstract submission opens: **Friday January 30 2026**
 - Abstract submission for talks closes:       **Friday April 3 2026** <span style="color: #e74c3c;">(Abstract submission now **closed**.
 Registration and poster submission remain open.)</span>
 - Outcome of abstract submissions:            **Friday May 8 2026**
-- Final registration and payment deadline:    **Friday June 05 2026 (to be extended)** <span style="color: #e74c3c;">(We are waiting for the University to set up the payment system.
+- Final registration and payment deadline:    **Friday June 05 2026** <span style="color: #e74c3c;">(We are waiting for the University to set up the payment system.
 We will notify participants once the payment system has been set up.)</span>
 - Meeting:                                    **Monday July 20 - Wednesday July 22 2026**

 ## Code of Conduct